naymspace/backpex/guides/live_resource/user-preferences.md

 Keys with embedded module names use `:` as a separator so module-name dots (e.g. `MyApp.MyLive`) don't create extra path segments.
 See `Backpex.Preferences.Key`.

+`global.sidebar_open` stores only the desktop (`lg` and wider) state.
+The mobile drawer always starts closed and mobile open/close actions are not persisted.

+Sidebar section ids become the final segment of `global.sidebar_section.<id>`.
+Use unique ids matching `[A-Za-z0-9_-]+`.
+Dots and colons alter preference-key parsing, and quotes or backslashes are unsafe in the browser hook's attribute selector.

 ## Reading preferences in your layout